nickgerace/nickgerace.dev/_posts/2019-09-24-linux-development-setup-guide.md

 ## Step 1: Download the Ubuntu Server ISO File

-*Note: you can perform this step and the following step in parallel.*
+> You can perform this step and the following step in parallel.

 Open your preferred web browser and navigate to the [Ubuntu](https://ubuntu.com/) website.
 From here, find "Download" and select "Ubuntu Server".